We use cookies on this site to enhance your experience.

 Medical professionals qualified to complete documentation include:

-Students who do not have disability documentation may be eligible for interim accommodations and support while waiting to obtain documentation.
-Interim accommodations usually expire after one or two terms.
+Students who do not have disability documentation may be eligible for interim accommodations while they work on obtaining the required documentation.
+Interim accommodations typically expire after one or two terms.

-Students must submit updated documentation before their interim accommodations expire.
+Students must submit updated documentation before their interim accommodations expire to maintain continued support.

-Double-degree students who wish to use their accommodations for exams must register and book exam accommodations in accordance with published deadlines.
+Students enrolled in a Laurier-University of Waterloo (UW) double degree program who wish to use their academic accommodations for exams must register and book exam accommodations by all published deadlines.

-Laurier students with disabilities enrolled in a double degree program, and whose home institution is the University of Waterloo, must:
+Laurier students with disabilities whose home institution is UW must:

-Please contact the Accessible Learning Intake Coordinator with any questions.
+Please contact the Intake Team with any questions.

 Contact Us: